NinaDaPraia/Nina/README.md

 ## Description

-A project to help you learn more about influential figures around social justice initiatives.
+A project to help you learn more about influential figures involved with social justice initiatives.

 ### Project requirements

 #### Python version

-  The project was tested on the version 2.7.6
+  The project was tested using version 2.7.6

 #### System dependencies

   The application needs some Python packages: Django, Django REST and psycopg2.
-  You can install them running the command ```pip install -r requirements.txt```
+  You can install them by running the command ```pip install -r requirements.txt```

   You'll also need to install PostgreSQL 9.4.